Data visualization with data refinery

 It should be safe to just drop these rows from the data set, so let’s do that.

 First, remove the filter that you just added.
-You can delete it from the “Steps” section of clicking the undo arrow on top of the page.
+You can delete it using one of the following methods:

 Next, choose the Operation Remove empty rows, select the TotalCharges column, and click